 Ideally, your permanent teeth will last a lifetime.
-However, there are a number of reasons why tooth extraction or oral surgery may be required.
+However, there are several reasons why tooth extraction or oral surgery may be required.
 A very common reason involves a tooth that is too badly damaged from trauma or is too decayed to be repaired.

 At Lifepath Wellness Dental in Chestermere, we perform oral surgery for a single tooth, multiple teeth, and wisdom teeth extractions inside our fully accredited and certified Chestermere Dental Clinic.
 This way you experience the comfort of familiar surroundings to ease you through the oral surgery process.
 If you suffer from dental anxiety, we also offer Sedation Dentistry options to help you get the dental care you may be needing.